abs-lme/mwe-cap-bug-type-annotations/README.md

 }
 ```

-This results in the following console error when selecting a value in the edit mode:
+This results in the following browser console error when selecting a value in edit mode:

 ![](img/image-3.png)